davidbrowne/dsga/docs/DOCUMENTATION.md

 We have gone against the specification for a few reasons.
 Having length 1 vectors is a good way of dealing with how [GLSL](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf) has modifed the basic types, e.g., float, double, int.
 In GLSL, these basic types are not the same as they are in ```c++```.
 They behave as if they are vectors of length 1, including [swizzling](#swizzling).
 Since we can't change the basic types, we provide the "scalar" analog vector type that mimics what happens, e.g., ```bscal```, ```iscal```, ```fscal```, ```dscal```.

 Since these "scalar" types are really vectors of length 1, they can use the vector functions.
 The functions don't discriminate based on size in dsga.
-In the cubic bezier evaluator example, we call the vector function ```mix()``` several times, and the last time was formerly on vectors of length 1, before we decided to pretend that it was "scalar" like fscal, so instead we are calling ```std::lerp()``` for the length 1 vector case.

 ### Swizzling